Devil-99/Interview_preparation/Fundamentals/React.md

 - Classes don't minify very well and make hot reloading very unreliable.

 Previously React functional component was stateless component with no Life Cycle methods compatible.
 But after introducing Hook concept it has changed.
-- Hooks helps us to allowing use stateful logic without tempering the component structure.
+- Hooks helps us to use stateful logic without tempering the component structure.
 And also allow us to use Life Cycle methods.

 *Though a stateless component can render props.*